ICWLM: A Multi-Task Wireless Large Model via In-Context Learning: Simulation Results

 \subsubsection{Network and Training Parameters}

 For the proposed ICWLM model, we employ a transformer architecture based on the LLaMA model.
-In detail, the model employs 8 layers, 8 attention heads, an embedding dimension of 1024, and a FFN dimension of 11008.
-For model optimization, we employ the AdamW optimizer.
-Training is conducted with a batch size of 512 for 200 epochs.
+In detail, the model employs 4 layers, 4 attention heads, an embedding dimension of 512, and a FFN dimension of 1024.
+The model is trained using the AdamW optimizer.
+The optimizer parameters are set to the default PyTorch configuration: $\beta_1=0.9$, $\beta_2=0.999$, and $\epsilon=10^{-8}$, with a weight decay of $10^{-4}$.
+Training is conducted with a batch size of 1024 for 200 epochs.
 Both the warm-up and cosine annealing scheduler are employed to train.
 In a single training session, the proposed model is jointly trained on both the multi-user precoding and channel prediction datasets.
 Specifically, the precoding dataset encompasses data corresponding to SNR values ranging from 0 dB to 30 dB.
+For fairness, the same total power constraint is enforced on all precoding solutions and signal-to-noise-ratio is defined as $SNR=P_{\text{max}}/ \sigma^2$.
 Concurrently, the channel prediction dataset accounts for diverse user velocities, spanning from 10 km/h to 100 km/h.
-The combined training dataset comprises a total of 136,000 samples, enabling the model to learn shared representations and generalize across these distinct physical layer tasks.
+For each specific configuration (i.e., each SNR level for precoding tasks and each velocity for the channel prediction task), the dataset comprises 100,000 samples.
+The entire dataset is randomly partitioned into training, validation, and testing sets with a ratio of 8:1:1.
+This substantial volume of diverse data provides a rich supervision signal, enabling the model to learn shared representations and generalize across these distinct physical layer tasks.
 Fig.~\ref{fig:training_loss} illustrates the training performance of our model.
 The loss curve exhibits a sharp initial decline, demonstrating rapid feature learning, before gradually stabilizing.
 This trend confirms that the model successfully converged, validating the effectiveness of our training strategy.